CONCUSSION AWARENESS AND SAFETY RECOGNITION POLICY

 Required Training and Timeline

-All Coaches are required to complete one of the following concussion awareness training courses:
+All Coaches are required to complete the following concussion awareness training courses:

 available at: https://nfhslearn.com/courses/38000